 There isn’t any exact location of a student receiving a Howler, but if you just walk down the hallways or different areas in Hogwarts, you’ll eventually come across an unfortunate student who has to listen to the Howler out in the open.

-There are many different cases, such as parents disapproving of a Muggle friend, students transfiguring a family owl and being yelled at, and even cases of stealing from their own father.
-One common location where you might get a chance to witness a Howler is in the Ravenclaw tower, the same area where you can find a gobstone location.
+One common location where you might get a chance to witness a Howler is in the Ravenclaw Tower, the same area where you can find a gobstone location.